abinit/abinit/doc/tutorial/paral_gspw.md

 On the one hand, you will see how to improve the speedup of your calculations and, on the other hand, how to increase the convergence speed of a self consistent field calculation.

-This lesson should take about 1.5 hour and requires access to at least a 200 CPU core parallel computer.
+This tutorial should take about 1.5 hour and requires access to at least a 200 CPU core parallel computer.

 You are supposed to know already some basics of parallelism in ABINIT,